 1.Select bulbs for planting

 To get started, make sure you choose quality garlic bulbs for planting.
 Use homegrown cloves or varieties from a local market or garden centre, or even from a nearby producer.
-It is preferable to avoid planting garlic purchased at the supermarket because the bulbs may be treated with products to prevent them from germinating during storage.
-Also, select large, healthy bulbs (firm and free from spots and/or disease) to ensure an equally viable yield.
+It is preferable to avoid planting garlic purchased at the supermarket, because the bulbs may be treated with products to prevent them from germinating during storage.
+Also, select large, healthy bulbs (firm and free from spots and disease), ensuring an equally viable yield.

 2.Prepare the soil

-Start the planting process by adding a generous amount of Sea Compost to the existing soil to make it easier to work.
+Start the planting process by adding a generous amount of Sea Compost to the existing soil to promote root development and enrich the soil.
 Form small mounds of earth around 15 cm (6 in.) high for optimal drainage and to prevent the bulbs from rotting.

 3.Plant the cloves

-Gently pull the bulbs apart while taking care not to damage the clove bases (where they connect to the bulb head).
+Gently pull the bulbs apart, taking care not to damage the clove bases (where they connect to the bulb head).
 If the bases are damaged the garlic will not grow!